yracine/device-type.myneurio/README.md

 /*******************************************************************************************************************/

-From your phone or tablet, within the SmartThings app and on the main screen, click on '+' at the bottom, scroll right to to My Apps, and execute MyNeurioServiceMgr.
+From your phone or tablet, within the SmartThings app and on the main screen, click on '+' at the bottom, under SmartApps, scroll down to My Apps, and execute MyNeurioServiceMgr.

 The smartapp will ask you to authenticate on the Neurio portal (by pressing on MyNeurio on the first page), and then after the authentication, will show you the list of sensor(s) under your Neurio Account (by pressing 'Next' at the top right corner).